airpair/javascriptintegrating-jasmine-with-requirejs-amd/post.md

-This article will go through the changes you have to do to migrate your code and the default test runner _SpecRunner.html_ to use RequireJs.
+This article will go through the changes you have to do to migrate your code and the default test runner `SpecRunner.html` to use RequireJS.
 We will cover:

 *   Changes to the default Jasmine setup
-*   RequireJs configuration
+*   RequireJS configuration
 *   Changes to our libraries and specs.

 Source code available at [gsans/jasmine-require-bootstrap](https://github.com/gsans/jasmine-require-bootstrap) (Github).

-### Jasmine Default Setup
+## Jasmine Default Setup

 Find the steps to setup Jasmine [here](https://github.com/jasmine/jasmine).
 We are going to use this folder structure.